HoverHell/RedditImageGrab/README.md

 * \-\-num cli argument now counts by reddit submission rather than individual image

-    * added my fork (jtara1/imgur-downloader) to handle all imgur downloads (making the above feature possible)
+    * added submodule `imgur-downloader` which enabled the above feature among other things

 * file `._history.txt` contains reddit id of last downloaded and is identified by `subreddit` & `ARGS.sort_type`, e.g.: